timescale/docs/timescaledb/how-to-guides/schema-management/index.md

 ---
 title: Schema management
-excerpt: A database schema defines hwo the tables and indexes in your database are organized
+excerpt: A database schema defines how the tables and indexes in your database are organized
 keywords: [schemas]
 ---